KRFOSS/kali-docs/development/public-packaging/index.md

 ```

 #### Working with a release
 To get the release, we follow a similar process as to when there is no release.
-We first get the latest release tar.gz link and output the file to the proper Debian format.
+We first get the latest release tar.gz link and output the file to the proper Debian format:

 ```console
 kali@kali:~$ wget -O phpggc_1.0.1.orig.tar.gz https://gitlab.com/PackageAllTheThings/phpggc/archive/v1.0.1.tar.gz